"A drone is not yogurt — it has no expiration date"

 — On the transition from episodic to systematic attrition

-"12 unmanned units of the Unmanned Systems Forces constitute ~2% of the Armed Forces of Ukraine, but destroy approximately 1 in 3 enemy manpower units and 1 in 3 enemy targets"
+"12 unmanned units of the USF constitute ~2% of the Armed Forces of Ukraine, but destroy about 1 in 3 enemy personnel and 1 in 3 enemy targets"

 Four key threats:

-"First challenge: Russia can throw more infantry into attacks than Ukrainian forces manage to destroy monthly"
+"First challenge: Russia can throw more infantry into attacks than Ukrainian forces manage to destroy per month"

-"Second challenge: Mass use of cheap but effective intimidation weapons—'Shaheds'—that destroy civilian infrastructure"
+"Second challenge: Mass use of cheap but effective terror weapons — 'Shaheds' — that destroy civilian infrastructure"

-"Fourth challenge: A multi-layered, echeloned air defense / surface-to-air missile system is needed"
+"Fourth challenge: A multi-layered, echeloned air defense/SAM system is needed"

 On the "kill zone":

-"Drones create a 'kill zone' (~20 km) around the front line.
-One of the tasks is expanding the kill zone to destroy enemy targets before they approach the line of contact"
+"Drones create a 'kill zone' (~20 km) around the front strip.
+One of the tasks is to expand the kill zone to destroy enemy targets before they approach the line of contact"

 On the threat to NATO:

 "If the adversary deploys hundreds of drones daily (200–300+), traditional civilian defense systems may prove unprepared.
-NATO countries need an operational review of national security doctrines"
+NATO countries need an urgent review of national security doctrines"

 "Drone technologies are cheap and accessible: in the hands of terrorists, they can destabilize entire states"

-"Ukraine's experience has practical value for other countries; assistance from countries to Ukraine is the 'price' for access to this experience"
+"Ukraine's experience has practical value for other countries; assistance to Ukraine from other nations is the 'price' for access to this experience"

 Brovdi's communication style is characterized by: